 Florida shooting survivors recall acts of heroism during deadly gunfire

-A football coach using his body as a shield, a teacher stuffing 19 students into a closet and a janitor's warning saved countless lives during a deadly school shooting at Marjory Stoneman Douglas High School in Parkland, Florida on Wednesday.
+A football coach using his body as a shield, a teacher stuffing 19 students into a closet and a janitor's warning may have saved countless lives during a deadly school shooting at Marjory Stoneman Douglas High School in Parkland, Florida last week.

 Survivors of the Feb.
 14 massacre are continuing to mourn the loss of 17 victims – both students and faculty – though many believe that number could have been higher.